paulbricman/wipwebsite/chronicom/dialectics.md

 ## Important Notice

 **This document is currently a work in progress.
-Please refrain from sharing it before it gets published, for ensuring an optimal reading experience.**
+Please refrain from sharing it before it gets published, for ensuring an optimal reading experience.** Still, if you are reading this in the interval of 5-19 January, consider joining me in the interdisciplinary audit documented in the final chapter by applying [here](https://aisafety.camp/).

 ## Reception